What Is It?

-Because the South Beach Diet was initially conceived of as a means to be more heart-healthy, it also promises to improve your cardiovascular health, providing a number of auxiliary health benefits that are sometimes, but not necessarily, weight related, including:
+Because the South Beach Diet was conceived of initially as a means to be more heart-healthy, it also promises to improve your cardiovascular health, providing a number of auxiliary health benefits that are sometimes, but not necessarily, weight-related, including:

-- A lowered risk of developing Type-2 diabetes
+- a lowered risk of developing type 2 diabetes

-- A lowered risk of hypertension
+- a lowered risk of high blood pressure

-- Normalized cholesterol levels
+- normalized cholesterol levels

-- Normalized blood fat levels
+- normalized blood fat levels

-Pros & Cons
+Pros and Cons

-Generally, the South Beach Diet is pretty well-balanced and, for the right person, could be effective in producing life-long effects.
+Generally, the South Beach Diet is pretty well-balanced and, for the right person, it could be effective in producing lifelong effects.
 If you can handle the tough first phase and then commit to really ridding your diet of "bad carbs," you will lose weight.
 However, if you're someone who needs stern guidelines, the South Beach Diet may not be right for you.
 There are no strict portion sizes, no calorie counting, and the snacking the diet recommends can easily get out of hand.
 In addition, although the diet does recommend regular exercise, there seems to be little focus on that aspect of the program, and the diet includes no incentives to do so.
-We think that exercise should always be an essential part of any weight-loss program.
+We think that exercise should always be an essential part of any weight loss program.

-Additionally, because the South Beach Diet specifically seeks to lower your body's blood sugar level, it is essential that anyone who has a blood-sugar-related medical condition—such as diabetes—take extra care before choosing the diet.
-Always consult your health care provider before starting any weight loss program.
+Because the South Beach Diet specifically seeks to lower your body's blood sugar level, it is essential that anyone who has a blood sugar-related medical condition, such as diabetes, take extra care before choosing the diet.

 Always consult your healthcare provider before starting any weight loss program.